thomashoneyman/purescript-halogen-hooks/docs/01-Hooks-At-A-Glance.md

 - `useLifecycleEffect` will run after the first render (initialization) and can return an effect to run when the component is finalizing.
 It won't be run for subsequent renders in between these two.
 That means it directly replaces initializers and finalizers in regular components.
 - `useTickEffect` will run after every render, including initialization.
 Some effects, like subscriptions to a data source provided as input or in state, need to update any time that source changes, not just at component initialization.

-- Crash course in hooks: how to create state, run effects in EvalHookM, use Halogen features like `raise` and `query`, follow rules of hooks (enforced by indexed monad), create your own hooks, link to other library hooks for things like refs, memoization, etc.

 ## Building Your Own Hooks